Top of Page

 3. Engage in data collection and reflection - informing instructional decision-making with upcoming Skyline content

-Skyline Essentials Training Materials
+Skyline Essentials Badges

 The Skyline Essentials Pathway prepares you to plan, teach, and assess with Skyline using asynchronous training modules that can be found within SAFARI Montage.
 Upon completion of each training module, CPS educators can earn a badge - a microcredential housed within the district’s badging platform Canvas Credentials (formerly Badgr).
 Digital badges are representative of professional learning achievements.
 Skyline-adopting teachers who complete the training modules and earn the associated badge will be paid for one hour per completed badge at the non-instructional rate and receive 1 ISBE credit per badge.
 The badges are accompanied by the Skyline Instructional Technology Reference which answers many frequently asked questions about the digital learning environment of Skyline.